-Where, denotes the initial values and f denotes the final values of KE and PE.
+Where denotes the initial values and f denotes the final values of KE and PE.

 This law applies only to the extent that the forces are conservative in nature.
-Mechanical energy of the system is defined as the total kinetic energy plus the total potential energy.
+The mechanical energy of the system is defined as the total kinetic energy plus the total potential energy.
 In a system that comprises of only conservative forces, each force is associated with a form of potential energy and the energy only changes between the kinetic energy and different types of potential energy, such that, the total energy remains constant.

 Following is the table explaining other related concepts: